 Cape Canaveral Fire and Rescue Facility

-Aluminum roof protects fire and rescue station from harsh coastal environment
+Cape Canaveral aluminum roof protects fire and rescue station from harsh coastal environment

 The new Cape Canaveral Fire and Rescue facility in Florida is a far cry from the previous station that was built by volunteers in 1962, which had become outdated and inefficient.
 The modern station is now home to 15 volunteers and 35 paid personnel, and is designed to effectively serve the City of Cape Canaveral, Port Canaveral and Avon By The Sea.
 The station includes three vehicle bays, a bunk room, kitchen, office space and an exercise room.